rapidsai/rapids.ai/community.md

 ## <i class="fas fa-code-branch"></i> RAPIDS + Spark

-The RAPIDS team is working with the community to build a distributed, open source XGBoost + RAPIDS package.
+The RAPIDS team is working with the community to build a distributed, open source XGBoost4J-Spark + RAPIDS package.
 More details coming soon.

 {% endcapture %}